Gateshead travel to local rivals and play-off contenders Spennymoor Town on Saturday afternoon (3pm kick off).

 See the ground map provided by Spennymoor Town below.

-Gateshead secured three points on derby day with a 2-1 win over 10-man Spennymoor Town at The Brewery Field.
+Gateshead secured three points with a 2-1 win over 10-man Spennymoor Town at The Brewery Field.

 Adam Campbell gave Gateshead a deserved lead five minutes before the break before Joe Tait’s sending off handed the visitors a man advantage at half time.